dotnet/docs/docs/framework/wpf/graphics-multimedia/path-markup-syntax.md

 <a name="pointsyntax"></a>
 ## Point Syntax
- Describes the x- and y-coordinates of a point.
+ Describes the x- and y-coordinates of a point where (0,0) is the top left corner.

 |Syntax|
 |------------|